 “Investing without research is like playing poker and never looking at cards.”

 “Invest in what you know.
 It leaves out the role of serious fundamental stock research.
 People buy a stock and they know nothing about it.
 That’s gambling and it’s not good.”

 This book is one of the best book published on stock market investing and an all time best seller.
 The book was originally published in 1989 by Peter Lynch.

 First of all, let me give you an introduction about Peter lynch, if you already do not know him so.
 Peter Lynch is an American Investor and a former-fund manager.
 He was the manager of the Magellan fund at Fidelity Investments between 1977 and 1990.
 During this period, Lynch averaged a 29.2% annual return on the investments.
 This return was consistently double than the market index.
-Apart, during this period of 13 years, the asset under the management which was originally $18 million in 1977 increased to $14 million.
+Apart, during this period of 13 years, the asset under the management which was originally $18 million in 1977 increased to $14 billion.
 He is one of the rare fund managers who gave a fairly good return to their investors for 13 years in a row.

 In the book ONE UP ON WALL STREET, Peter lynch gives advice about how a common person can get great returns from his investment in the stock market.
 Lynch believes that with a little research and steady discipline, every common person can surpass the so called investment gurus.

 Peter Lynch is advocates the idea of ‘Invest in what you know’.
 He suggests that many great investments could be right under the nose.
 Common people just have to look around to grab that opportunities.
 An average person is exposed to interesting local companies and products years before the professional investors and they invest in what they already know, they will surely get good returns.

 Now let us understand what ‘Invest in what you know’ really means:

 |Suppose, you are a doctor.
 You are interested in buying a stock.
 Then you went back home and searched a petroleum stock, that you think is good and invested in it.